secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 refuses to start normally.
 This, of course, would also hinder any automatic scans from being executed.

 That is why we are thankful for any comments, experience reports or even suggestions, how to improve our chosen setup.
-In addition, if you have any questions or face any issues, also let us know!
+In addition, if you have any questions or face any issues, please also let us know!